 Travel expenses should cover to and from your original location to the LT site.
 It should also cover to and from your housing to the work site.
 Typically, daily travel is covered by a car rental.
 Make sure the staffing agency pays for this directly.
 It’s not good practice to agree to put the car rental on your credit card and get reimbursed later.

 This is not an exhaustive description of LT.
 There are other contract issues to be considered.
-Therefore, legal advice is a worthwhile expense.
+Therefore, legal advice is an essential expense.

 American Academy of Pediatrics